Muppet Babies (1984 TV series): Home media

-Although not every Muppet Babies episode was released on VHS, a number of them were released between 1988 and 1999 in the United States.
+A number of Muppet Babies episode were released on VHS between 1988 and 1999 in the United States.
 Kraft Foods offered two Muppet Babies tapes sponsored by Kraft Marshmallows in 1989.
 Buena Vista Home Video released Explore with Us, Let's Build, and Time to Play on January 29, 1993, pricing at $12.99 per tape.
 The home video series, Yes, I Can, was released with Yes, I Can Learn and Yes, I Can Help on June 16, 1995 and Yes, I Can Be a Friend on August 11, 1995 as part of Jim Henson's Preschool Collection, pricing at $12.99 per tape.
 The series focused on Robin the Frog, who asks his uncle Kermit for assistance in different chores he was struggling with.
 Each tape included two Muppet Babies episodes.
 In 1999, Interactive Learning Group released three Muppet Babies tapes for the Video Buddy interactive video play system, pricing at $15.95 per tape.

 In 2003, four episodes were made available, in uncut form, as bonus DVDs with 10-inch Muppet Babies plush toys distributed by Toy Play: "The Daily Muppet", "Eight Take Away One Equals Panic", "Piggy's Hyper-Activity Book", and "Gonzo's Video Show".
 There have been no plans announced of other DVD releases of Muppet Babies.
 In 2023, animator Guy Gilchrist confirmed that Muppet Babies would least likely be available for streaming due to copyright and trademark difficulties.